EDGE Quality, EDGE Speed – Free Shipping On Orders £15+

 Will Being A Vaper Affect My Travel Insurance?

-In most insurance policies, from life to car cover, being a smoker can often cause you to pay a higher premium. this is of course because of the potnetial health risks a smoker might face vs a non-smoker.
+In most insurance policies, from life to car cover, being a smoker can often cause you to pay a higher premium.
+This is, of course, because of the potential health risks a smoker might face vs a non-smoker.

-Despite carrying 95% less risk according to Public Health England, the vast majority of insurers from Aviva to Zurichand even comparison sites like compare the market all state the same thing: if you identify as a smoker, vaper of use nicotine replacement products like patches or gum, you risk paying a hhigher premium - keep that in mind when planning your next trip!
+Despite carrying 95% less risk according to Public Health England, the vast majority of insurers from Aviva to Zurich, and even comparison sites like compare the market all state the same thing: if you identify as a smoker, vaper of use nicotine replacement products like patches or gum, you risk paying a higher premium - keep that in mind when planning your next trip!

 Our Sources: